estech01/estech01.github.io/_pages/currentwork.md

 author_profile: true
 ---

-In my current work, I am interested in understanding *why* marginalized individuals and groups engage in violence (or not), with a particular interest in identifying the psycho-social factors that influence the recurrence of violence (or not) and how addressing pasycho-social barriers can facilitate the adoptions of alternatives to political violence.
+In my current work, I am interested in understanding *why* marginalized individuals and groups engage in violence (or not), with a particular interest in identifying the psycho-social factors that influence the recurrence of violence (or not) and how addressing psycho-social barriers can facilitate the adoptions of alternatives to political violence.

 ## Working Papers